Infinity-Studioz/cashnova/README.md

 **CashNova** - Empowering Nigerians to take control of their financial future with AI-powered insights, cultural awareness, and intelligent automation.
 Built specifically for the Nigerian market with deep understanding of local financial patterns, economic challenges, and cultural context.

-### 🚀 88% Complete - Ready for October 2025 Launch
+### ðŸš€ 88% Complete - Ready for October 2025 Launch
 **Core transaction management, settings, notifications, goals system, and Nigerian market features fully implemented and production-ready.
 Final sprint: Budget API integration and optimization.**

 ---